PMCC-BioinformaticsCore/janis-assistant/README.md

 - If asking Janis to start its own Cromwell instance, it requires the jar to be exported as `$cromwelljar`.

+### Databases

+Cromwell requires a database to use some features: call-caching, resumability for cluster failures and so on.

+There are two ways to do this:

+- Run a mysql instance,
+    - Have Janis run you a mysql instance
+- Use the [file-based database](https://cromwell.readthedocs.io/en/stable/Configuring/#using-cromwell-with-postgresql) for Cromwell.

+This functionality has been optional in the past, but it's now REQUIRED.

 ### Filesystem

 There is a weak concept of a filesystem for where your workflow is executed.
 This tool is really only developed